bonny/WordPress-Simple-History/readme.txt

    A simple way to see any uncommon activity, for example an increased number of logins or similar.

 == Changelog ==

+= 2.41.1 (March 2021) =

+- Fixed: Get information for correct IP Address when mulitple IP addresses are shown.

 = 2.41.0 (March 2021) =